Tiqets/supplier-api/MIGRATION.md

 | `unit_price`      | added          |  N/A           |  optional    |

-If a product provides pricing information, ie. the product's attribute `provides_pricing=true`, then the response to a reservation request for that product MUST include the attribute `pricing` with prices for all the variants in the reservation.
+If a product provides pricing information, ie. the product's attribute `provides_pricing=true`, then the response to a reservation request for that product MUST include the attribute `price_unit` with prices for all the variants in the reservation.

 ### Booking